FIWARE/tutorials.Big-Data-Spark/README.md

   -Dpackaging=jar
 ```

+> :information_source: **Note:** If you executed the command `./services create`, the script automatically download the
+> corresponding `orion.spark.connector-1.2.2.jar` file into the `cosmos-example` folder.

-Thereafter the source code can be compiled by running the `mvn package` command within the same directory
+Thereafter, the source code can be compiled by running the `mvn package` command within the same directory
 (`cosmos-examples`):

 ```console